cerebral-legacy/cerebral-website/app/markdown/faq.md

   resetModuleC
 ]
 ```
 Each of these actions resets their specific module.
-There are so many benefits to this approach:
+There are many benefits to this approach:

 1. When a signout occurs "the next developer" will know exactly what is happening inside your app by looking at this one signal, instead of going into multiple files and try to compose this flow inside their head
 2. The debugger also knows exactly what happens on a signout and will display all that as one flow